-Ecommerce personalization can involve selling products that are customizable for buyers - e.g. adding a name or photograph.
+Ecommerce personalisation can involve selling products that are customisable for buyers - e.g. adding a name or photograph.
 But the big thing in 2019 will be all about collecting data on each person interacting with your business that can then be used to serve them more relevant content and products.

 ~ Saud Ibrahim Digital Marketing Manager, The Jacket Maker

-Gartner even predicts a 15% profit boost by 2020 for those who successfully adopt ecommerce personalization.
+Gartner even predicts a 15% profit boost by 2020 for those who successfully adopt ecommerce personalisation.
 Typical data areas to track include: